City : Careers Advice Centre : How to Find Out More About the Job You Want

 - What skills are the employers looking for?

-There are lots of places to look on the internet: a good place to start is the Prospects website, or the Youth Employment site.
-You can also try internet forums like The Student Room where you can ask questions about the job you are interested in and see what other people have asked.
+A good place to start is the Prospects website, or the Youth Employment site.
+You can also try internet forums like The Student Room where you can ask questions about the job you are interested in and see what others have asked.

-Here are the things you should be looking for when you are researching a job:
+Here are the things you should find out when researching a job:

 - What's it like working there?